EM POCKETBOOK SERIES

 GREAT REVIEW FOR THE INSERVICE EXAM

 A to Z Pocket Emergency Medicine Pharmacopoeia, Drug Toxicity Reference & Antibiotic Guide, 3rd edition

 The only drug book designed specifically for the ED

 The A to Z Pocket Emergency Pharmacopoeia is three books in one, and then some!
 It’s a drug reference complete with common side effects plus an antibiotic and post-exposure prophylaxis guide.
 Drugs are listed alphabetically and in a tabular format, which makes it quick and easy to use.
 Each entry includes dosing, safety in pregnancy & lactation, indication, cautions & contraindications, and something super helpful that most compact books leave out: common and/or feared side effects.
 The empiric antimicrobial treatment & post-exposure prophylaxis sections cover more than 200 infectious diseases.
 Additional sections cover drug interactions, drug toxicities, comparison tables, procedural sedation, intubation, critical care drips and more.108 pages. (click title above or link at right for more info & page shots)

-The 4th edition of this handy pocket reference provides a one-minute-consult on a huge variety of topics – virtually anything you will see in the ED or elsewhere.
+The 5th edition of this handy pocket reference provides a one-minute-consult on a huge variety of topics – virtually anything you will see in the ED or elsewhere.
 It is extensively peer-reviewed and fully indexed.
-Covers Trauma, Ortho, Medicine, Surgery, OB/GYN, Pediatrics, Toxicology and much more.
+Covers Trauma, Orthopedics, Wilderness Medicine, Wounds, Medical subspecialties, Surgical subspecialties, OB/GYN, Pediatrics, Toxicology and much more.
 Look it up – it’s there, distilled.
 Also great for studying for the LLSA and the Boards.
-220 pages (click title above or link at right for more info & page shots)
+278 pages (click title above or link at right for more info & page shots)

 Same Author but you need to buy through Tarascon